Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Introduction

-This lemma shows that an eigen-gap in $\nabla{}f(\X^*)$ implies certain rank-robustness of Problem \eqref{eq:optProb} to small perturbations in the trace bound.
+\end{lemma} Lemma \ref{lem:gapRobust} shows that an eigen-gap in $\nabla{}f(\X^*)$ implies certain rank-robustness of Problem \eqref{eq:optProb} to small perturbations in the trace bound.
 In particular, in case the gap in $\nabla{}f(\X^*)$ is zero, we see that an arbitrarily-small perturbation to the trace bound will map an original optimal solution to a higher-rank matrix, which suggests that in such a case, the convex relaxation is ill-posed for the purpose of rank-one matrix recovery.

-In Section \ref{sec:exp} we bring empirical motivation for this assumption, for several rank-one matrix recovery problems.
+The following lemma suggests that Assumption \ref{ass:gap} is also robust to certain perturbations in the objective function $f(\cdot)$, which can occur due to noise in the underlying data/misspecification.
+The proof is given in the appendix.